stlab/better-code/better-code/src/chapter-2-contracts.md

 explicit precondition that isn't implied by the summary: it requires that the predicate be a strict weak ordering.

-Note that _some_ precondition on the predicate is be needed just to make the result a meaningful sort with respect to the predicate.
+Note that _some_ precondition on the predicate is needed just to make the result a meaningful sort with respect to the predicate.
 For example, a totally unconstrained predicate could return random boolean values, and there's no reasonable sense in which the function could be